-Course Offerings 6th Grade
+Course Offerings 7th Grade

-6th Grade Core Curriculum
+7th Grade Core Curriculum

-English/Language Arts - yearlong
+English Language Arts - yearlong

-Following the NC State Standards for English Language Arts, sixth graders develop skills in reading, writing, speaking, and listening, and language through experience with print and digital resources.
+Following the NC State Standards for English Language Arts, seventh graders develop skills in reading, writing, speaking, and listening, and language through experience with print and digital resources.
 Students read a wide range of text, varying in levels of sophistication and purpose.
-Through print and non-print text, they develop comprehension strategies, vocabulary, as well as high order thinking skills.
-They read a balance of short and long fiction, drama, poetry, and informational text such as memoirs, articles, and essays and apply skills such as citing evidence, determining theme, and analyzing how parts of the text affect the whole.
+Through print and non-print text, they increase comprehension strategies, vocabulary, as well as high order thinking skills.
+They read a balance of short and long fiction, drama, poetry, and informational text such as memoirs, articles, and essays and apply skills such as citing textual evidence, analyzing points of view and presentation, and examining how parts of the text affect the whole.
+Experience with a variety of text types and text complexity helps students develop a knowledge-based essential for recognizing and understanding allusions.
 Students learn about the writing-reading connection by drawing upon and writing about evidence from literary and informational texts.
 Writing skills, such as the ability to plan, revise, edit, and publish, develop as students practice skills of specific writing types such as arguments, informative/explanatory texts, and narratives.
 Guided by rubrics, students write for a variety of purposes and audiences.
-Sixth graders also conduct short research projects drawing on and citing several sources appropriately.
-They hone skills of flexible communication and collaboration as they learn to work together, express and listen carefully to ideas, integrate information, and use media and visual displays to help communicate ideas.
-Students learn language conventions and vocabulary to help them understand and analyze words and phrases, relationships among words, and shades of meaning that affect the text they read, write, and hear.
-Students are encouraged to engage in daily independent reading to practice their skills and pursue their interests
+Seventh graders also conduct short research projects drawing on and citing several sources appropriately.
+They hone skills of flexible communication and collaboration as they learn to work together, express and listen carefully to ideas, integrate information and use media and visual displays to help communicate ideas.
+Students learn language conventions and vocabulary to help them understand and analyze words and phrases, relationships among words, and nuances that affect the text they read, write, and hear.
+Students are encouraged to engage in daily independent reading to practice their skills and pursue their interests.